mozilla/addon-sdk/packages/addon-kit/docs/page-worker.md

 Event allows the page worker to react on an uncaught runtime script error that occurs in one of the content scripts.

-####"ready"####

-Event is emitted when the DOM on the page is ready.
-This can be used to know when your Page Worker instance is ready to be used, and also whenever the page is reloaded or another page is loaded in its place.

 Examples
 --------